Questions and Answers

 4Is it important to go through tutorials 1 to 8 in order?

 The tutorials are independent from each other, but partly refer to the contents of other tutorials.
-If you have a specific piano-technical problem, it makes sense to first select the tutorial that solves this problem for you.
+If you have a very specific piano-technical problem, it makes sense to first select the tutorial that solves this problem for you.
 However, if you want to improve your overall piano technique, I recommend that you follow Tutorial 1 to 8.

 5Can I deduct the expenses for the Concert Pianist Academy from the tax?

 Of course you can.
 Provided you earn your living playing the piano.
 Since the Academy has just started in 2019, the price does not include VAT.
-Therefore, you can claim deduction for the full price from the tax office.
+Therefore, you can claim the full amount from the tax office.